LucaRota4/The_Minority_Reports/docs/core.md

 ## Overview

 The Minority report enables secure, private voting on proposals within decentralized spaces.
 Votes are encrypted on the client-side and remain private on-chain until the proposal ends, at which point they are decrypted and tallied.
-The system supports multiple voting types (non-weighted, weighted single-choice, weighted fractional) and integrates with Agora Names Services (MockENS) for space management.
+The system supports multiple voting types (non-weighted, weighted single-choice, weighted fractional) and integrates with reports Names Services (MockENS) for space management.

 ## Features